 You could even create a board centered around your own special house-made sauce or other food!
 There is a special allure that comes with in-house products.

 Your charcuterie menu is your opportunity to give your customers an experience they can’t find anywhere else.
 It’s your chance to create a unique, unforgettable dining experience!
 Your customers will remember you for your special foods, creating brand loyalty.

 Serve your charcuterie and watch the phones pop out as customers snap pictures of their artistic meal.
 Soon those pictures will be all over social media!

 That is why it can be a great marketing strategy to use custom branded boards, skewers, and toothpicks for your charcuterie.
 Then those pictures on social media are free marketing for your brand!

 You can serve charcuterie as an appetizer, meal, snack, breakfast, lunch, or dinner.
 It can really fit anywhere anytime.
 You can customize it to fit any situation.

 Whether you are serving a snack to a large crowd at a party or shower or a small appetizer to a few customers, charcuterie works!

-A few more ways you could serve charcuterie:
+A few more places you could serve a luscious spread of charcuterie:

 - At the bar